toverux/HallOfFame/README.md

 Special thanks to:

-- The Cities: Skylines Modding Discord community in general for their help.
+- The Cities: Skylines Modding Discord community in general for their help and kind support.
-- [@chameleon_tbn](https://linktr.ee/chameleon_tbn) for providing some icons the mod uses.
+- **[Chamëleon TBN](https://linktr.ee/chameleon_tbn)** for providing some icons the mod uses.
+- **CloverPie, Danil.V.L, Hendrix, Jojodaisuke, Konsi, Prophedt, TheBusStop, ThemisC2, Tigon Ologdring**, for having tested the mod and uploaded the first content so we have beautiful images on launch.
+- **ThemisC2** for his hum, relentless support to help me finally finish a personal project.

 ## Features & Roadmap